A survey of BWT variants for string collections: Preliminaries

+Let $\Sigma$ be a finite ordered alphabet of size $\sigma$.
+We use the notation $T=T[1..n]$ for a string $T$ of length $n$ over $\Sigma$, $T[i]$ for the $i$th character, and $T[i..j]$ for the substring $T[i]\cdots T[j]$ of $T$, where $i\leq j$; the length of $T$ is denoted $|T|$, and the empty string is denoted $\varepsilon$.
+For a string $T$ over $\Sigma$ and an integer $m>0$, we write $T^m$ for the $m$-fold concatenation of $T$.
 A string $T$ is called {\em primitive} if $T=U^m$ implies $T=U$ and $m=1$.
-Every string $T$ can be written uniquely as $T=U^m$, where $U$ is primitive; we refer to $U$ as $\root(T)$ and to $m$ as $\exp(T)$, i.e., $T = \root(T)^{\exp(T)}$.
+Every string $T$ can be written uniquely as $T=U^m$, where $U$ is primitive; in this case, we refer to $U$ as $\root(T)$ and to $m$ as $\exp(T)$.
+In other words, for every string $T$ it holds that $T = \root(T)^{\exp(T)}$.
+Often, an end-of-string character (usually denoted {\tt \$}) is appended to the end of $T$; this character is not an element of $\Sigma$ and is assumed to be smaller than all characters from $\Sigma$.
+Note that appending a {\tt \$} makes any string primitive.

+String $S$ is a {\em conjugate} of string $T$ if $S= T[i..n]T[1..i-1]$ for some $i\in \{1,\ldots, n\}$ (also called the {\em $i$th rotation} of $T$).
+It is easy to see that a string of length $n$ has $n$ distinct conjugates if and only if it is primitive.
 A {\em run} in string $T$ is a maximal substring consisting of the same character; we denote by $\runs(T)$ the number of runs of $T$.
-Often, an end-of-string character (usually denoted {\tt \$}) is appended to the end of $T$; this character is not element of $\Sigma$ and is assumed to be smaller than all characters from $\Sigma$.
-Note that appending a {\tt \$} makes any string primitive.
+For example, $\runs({\tt CAAGGGA}) = 4$.

-For two strings $S,T$, the {\em (unit-cost) edit distance} $\edist(S,T)$ is defined as the minimum number of operations necessary to transform $S$ into $T$, where an operation can be deletion or insertion of a character, or substitution of a character by another.
+For two strings $S,T$, the {\em (unit-cost) edit distance}, or {\em Levenshtein distance}, $\edist(S,T)$ is defined as the minimum number of operations necessary to transform $S$ into $T$, where an operation can be deletion or insertion of a character, or substitution of a character by another.
 The {\em Hamming distance} $\Hdist(S,T)$, defined only if $|S|=|T|$, is the number of positions $i$ such that $S[i] \neq T[i]$.